Israel Patent Office at last Defining Distinctiveness in Trademarks

 Defining Distinctiveness in Trademarking

 The Israeli Patent Office recently released an update on its website regarding the distinct character of a trademark.
-Until now, the New Trade Marks Ordinance outlined some specific examples of marks and wordings that are ineligible for registration, but it did not provide specifics that defined what renders a mark sufficiently distinctive in and of itself for trademarking.
+Until now, the New Trade Marks Ordinance outlined some specific examples of marks and wordings that are ineligible for registration.
+However, it did not provide specifics that defined what renders a mark sufficiently distinctive in and of itself for trademarking.
 In collaboration with the European Intellectual Property Network (EUIPN), these new guidelines aim to increase “transparency, legal certainty, and predictability for the benefit of examiners and applicants alike” (New Guidelines, pg.
 1).

 The Trade Marks Ordinance notes several general rules regarding distinctiveness.
 The primary overarching guideline is that “no mark is eligible for registration as a trademark unless it is adapted to distinguish the goods of the proprietor of the mark from those of other persons” (New Trade Marks Ordinance, pg.
 8).
-The newly released Guidelines specify eight different criteria that makes a logo reach this bar of distinctiveness to qualify for registration as a trademark:

 2. Color does not itself cause distinctiveness, but the order and specific colors can create distinctiveness.

-4. Rearranging the words either upside-down or sideways is not considered distinct unless the arrangement causes the consumer to focus more on the arrangement rather than the words.
+4. Rearranging the words either upside-down or sideways is not considered distinct.
+Unless the arrangement causes the consumer to focus more on the arrangement rather than the words.

 6. Figurative elements must be visible to be distinctive.